UoMResearchIT/SpanishPlumeAnalysis/README.md

+# About the scripts

+## Run
+This is hopefully the only script you will have to tweak to obtain the animations you are looking for.

+It consist on a simple call to **Animate**, with all the sensible variables for which diagnostics are required.

+These should simply be put in ***wvarlist***, and the directory path to your wrfout files should be set in ***dir_path***.

+## Animate
+This is the core of the diagnostic generation.
+In this function all your wrfout files are loaded, the variables are extracted using **GetSensVar**, plotted using **Plot2DField**, and combined into an mp4.

+*All* the files in ***dir_path*** will be loaded and combined, so make sure you want that.

+The information on the diagnostic being generated should be provided in an ***svariable*** object, as defined in **SensibleVariables**.

+Should you wish to override the default windbarb overlapping defined for some **SensibleVariables**, the call to this function is the best place to do so.

+By default, when the animation is processed and the mp4 is successfully generated all png files are deleted.
+This can be controled with the flag ***cleanpng***.

+## Plot2DField
+This function simply plots a given variable (***var***) with the metadata found in the ***svariable*** object.

+A flag for ***windbarbs*** may be turned on, for which the wind components ***u*** and ***v*** must be given as inputs too.

+## SensibleVariables
+This defines a class for variables with more sensible names than the ones used in wrf, which makes it a bit more amicable.

+The object is basically composed of metadata for the diagnostics that are of interest to this particular project, but the list can easily be expanded.

+The information in each object is used as instructions in the extraction of the variable from netcdf files and during plotting.

+See the description of each predefined **svariable** inside the file.

+## GetSensVar
+This function is an adaptation of wrf-python's *getvar*, but makes it simpler to obtain the diagnostics of interest, and uses the information in **svariable** objects

+It deals with all the tecnical details on how to load the variables from the netcdf file so that they can be passed to the **Plot2DField** function.
+This includes loading the wind velocity components when ***windbarbs*** is set to 1.

+During this process, it also takes care of some variable computation, which is not universally implemented in *getvar*.

+The outputs are the processed variable ***var***, the wind velocity components ***u*** and ***v*** (if windbarbs=0 these will be None), and the raw variable values ***varv*** (for use in *isdif* **svariable** computation).

 # SpanishPlumeAnalysis
 Visualization and comparison of WRF data on the Spanish Plume, modifying the geographical terrain and or heat/moisture flux over the spanish peninsula.